mobiusml/gemlite/README.md

 Extensive performance results across different bitwidths, batch sizes, and devices are available in the [Performance](#performance) section below.

+### Recent Highlights
+- **Major performance improvement**: especially on the A100 and H100.
+- **Flexible bitpacking**: use 8-bit packing for improved batched performance on the A100 and H100 with packed data.
+- **Autotune caching**: save/load the best autotune configs across all the kernels with a single line of code.
+- **Helper functions**: helper functions make it easier to get started, especially useful for dynamic quantization.
+- **New GEMV RevSplitK algorithm**: outperforms GEMM Split-K and GEMV for batch-size=1 with packed data.
+- **Channel-wise scaling**: Added support for channel-wise scaling for weights, activations, and both.
+- **Precision support**: Includes FP16 x Wn, FP8 x FP8, FP8 x Wn, INT8 x INT8 and INT8 x Wn.
+- **torch.compile() support**.

 # Getting Started
 ## Installation
 ##### Latest Stable Version